 In Rhode Island, R.I.G.L.
 34-18-19 requires the security deposits be returned within twenty days "after" the tenant gives proper notice, moves out, returns the key and provides a forwarding address.
 A landlord who fails to return a security deposit within twenty days can be be assessed a damage payment of twice the amount illegally withheld from the tenant, plus attorneys fees.

 When returning the deposit, the landlord must send the tenant an itemized notice listing any legal deductions withheld.
-These deductions can be for unpaid - outstanding rent and physical damages other than ordinary wear and tear.
+These deductions can be for unpaid, outstanding rent and physical damages other than for ordinary wear and tear.

-Regardless, the security deposit after deducting for damage and back rent, has to be returned.
+Written notice is important.
+Regardless, the security deposit, after deducting for damage and back rent, has to be returned.

-In short, if a tenant fails to provide notice or a forwarding address, he or she will forfeit any right to recover statutory damages and attorneys fees from their landlord.
+If a tenant fails to provide notice or a forwarding address, he or she could forfeit any right to recover statutory damages and attorneys fees from their landlord.